Signiant/ecs_custom_metrics/README.md

 # ecs-custom-metrics
-Report Custom ECS Metrics to AWS CloudWatch
+Report Custom ECS Metrics to AWS CloudWatch.
+The idea is to run a container on an ECS instance in a cluster to report the custom metrics for that cluster.

 ## Variables

-- VERBOSE - enable more logging if set to 1
+- FREQUENCY - how often to report metrics (defaults to 300 seconds if not specified)

 ## Example Docker run

-This example mounts the local file '/env_var_script.sh' into the container at '/env_var_script.sh' (This is used by the commands to be run) Verbose output is enabled by setting the VERBOSE environment variable.
-Finally the commands to run are provided as input to the docker container using the -c option.
+This example runs the metrics collection report scripts (report_task_count_metrics.py and report_scale_down_metric.py) every 60 seconds.
+The scripts to run are passed in via the -c option.
+In this case, the two scripts are contained in the docker image, but there is no reason why more scripts couldn't be mounted into the container and run as well (see example 2).

+Example 1:

+>docker run -d \
+> -e "FREQUENCY=60" \
+> signiant/ecs_custom_metrics \
+> -c "python /report_task_count_metrics.py" \
+> -c "python /report_scale_down_metric.py --cpu 40 --mem 40 --min-cluster-size 1"

+Example 2:

->docker run --rm \
+>docker run -d \
-> -e "VERBOSE=1" \
+> -e "FREQUENCY=60" \
+> -v /path/to/additional_script_to_run.sh:/another_report_script.sh \
-> -v /env_var_script.sh:/env_var_script.sh signiant/ecs_custom_metrics \
+> signiant/ecs_custom_metrics \
-> -c 'source /env_var_script.sh && python /report_task_count_metrics.py --region $regionName --cluster $clusterName --instance-id $instanceId --instance-arn $instanceArn' \
-> -c 'source /env_var_script.sh && python /report_scale_down_metric.py --region $regionName --cluster $clusterName --stack-name $stackName'
+> -c "python /report_task_count_metrics.py" \
+> -c "/bin/bash /another_report_script.sh"